What kind of electronics did you accept?

 Yes, we ask for a suggested donation of $10 per carload and $50 per business load of reasonable size.
 Our priority is to serve households, which have limited access to electronic recycling services.
 There are specific fees for more hazardous electronics, such as TVs and monitors containing CRTs, and microwaves, which are difficult to recycle.
 All fees help support City of Wayne community programs focused on waste reduction as part of our overall Zero Waste strategy.

-- Suggested donation of $10 per carload, $50 per business/commercial load
+- Suggested donation of $10 per carload, $50 per business load of reasonable size

 - Additional fees for hazardous electronics containing CRTs (Cathode Ray Tubes):